PULPIT TODAY SERMONS

 Peter was an apostle to the Jews.
 Paul was an apostle to the Gentiles.

-And Moses was called to take God’s people out while Joshua was called to lead God’s people in.
+And Moses was called to take God’s people out of Egypt, while Joshua was called to lead God’s people into the Promised Land.

 So many times we contest God’s grace for our lives.
 We try to lead the people out when God called us to lead them in.
-We see another person’s methodology and we try to imitate it instead of embracing God’s endowment to us.
+We see another person’s methodology and imitate them, instead of embracing God’s spiritual endowment to us.

 (Illustration) Early in my full-time ministry I was praying in a field.
 The Lord spoke to me: “I sent you to reap on another man’s foundation.”
-I discovered this is what the Lord told His Apostles in John 4:38.
+At that time, I didn’t realize this was a verse of Scripture, but I soon discovered this is what the Lord told His Apostles in John 4:38.
 “I sent you to reap whereon you bestowed no labor.
 Others have labored, but you have entered in upon their labors.”
-Throughout the years I have enjoyed fruitful labors when I worked with ministries that were already established and in the harvest field.
-You see, God knows how to make you fruitful and He wants you to live “according to the pattern” that He establishes.
+And throughout the years, God has blessed me as I have labored “according to the pattern” for my life in John 4:38.

 Conclusion

-What vision are you contemplating now?
-Is your heart is uneasy, distressed, or apprehensive?
-Have you secured the peace of God?
-If not, don’t move until you resolve those issues!
-But if the Holy Spirit has given you peace and faith, regardless of how huge the vision is, then it’s time to implement the vision and implement it “According to the Pattern.”
+What vision or major change are you contemplating?
+Is your heart is uneasy or apprehensive or even distressed?
+If so, don’t move until you resolve those issues!
+Remember, our God is called, Jehovah Shalom—“God our Peace”; and Jesus is called, “The Prince of Peace.”
+Once the Holy Spirit has given you peace and faith, regardless of how huge the vision is, then it’s time to implement the vision, and implement it “According to the Pattern.”